Facing Pregnancy Discrimination in New York

 Another form of discrimination involves retaliation for taking leave and needing accommodations after a return.
 As well as time to care for new children, accommodations also include helping women manage lactation.
 Hicks v.
 Tuscaloosa provides an example of retaliation when an employee required improved accommodation.

 Stephanie Hicks was a police officer with the city of Tuscaloosa, Alabama.
 When she discovered she was pregnant, her supervisor first insisted she was only allowed six weeks of leave instead of the 12 weeks authorized by the FMLA.
 Hicks took her full 12 weeks of allowed leave and that was when problems started.

 First, she was demoted from her position in narcotics and placed on patrol.
 When the ballistic vest she needed to wear left her vulnerable to breast infections, she was told to either wear a larger but inadequate vest or no vest at all.
 While she was granted lactation breaks, the vest situation made them nearly impossible.

 After her demotion, her department made conditions so bad that she resigned.
 The court considered this a reasonable course of action considering the circumstances and upheld a jury verdict in her favor.

 These claims can be successful when you hire experienced legal counsel.
-The Law Office of Christopher Q. Davis offers the skill and dedication you require for a pregnancy discrimination claim.
+The Working Solutions Law Firm offers the skill and dedication you require for a pregnancy discrimination claim.
 Contact us today to schedule a free case evaluation at (646) 430-7930.